 According to the Centers for Disease Control (CDC), on any given day in the U.S., one in 25 hospital patients has at least one hospital-acquired infection (HAI).

-The most prevalent HAIs are pneumonia and gastrointestinal illness, more than half of which occur outside of the intensive care unit.
-In addition to the extreme emotional and physical costs to patients and their families, there is a significant economic cost associated with HAIs as well.
+The most prevalent HAIs are pneumonia and gastrointestinal illness, more than half of which occur outside of the highly-protected intensive care unit.
+In addition to the extreme emotional and physical costs HAIs have on patients and their families, there is a significant economic cost associated with HAIs as well.

 According to the CDC, infection control “prevents or stops the spread of infections in healthcare settings.”
 A healthcare provider’s infection control practices can range from the way in which patient rooms are cleaned to the frequency of hand washing by personnel.

 Regular hand washing is certainly not the most glamorous or thrilling part of working in healthcare, but it is among the most effective healthcare infection control best practices.
-Hand washing is one of the best ways to prevent HAIs, as well as create a safer healthcare environment.
-Washing your hands is such a commonplace act that it can often feel insignificant, making it too easy to overlook the importance of hand washing in infection control.
+Hand washing is one of the best ways to prevent HAIs, as well as create a safer, cleaner healthcare environment.
+Washing your hands is such a commonplace act that it can often feel insignificant, making it easy to overlook the importance of hand washing in infection control.

 Further Reading: CDC Guideline for Hand Hygiene in Health-Care Settings

-While the reduction of HAIs is the goal of infection control, that does not mean that it is only necessary to prevent infection transmission from health care workers (HCWs) to patients.
-Rather, because HCWs move frequently between patients, it is essential that they protect themselves from potential sources of infection so that they do not transmit those infections to another patient (and so that they themselves do not become ill.)
+While the reduction of HAIs is the goal of infection control, that does not mean that it is only necessary to prevent infection transmission from health care workers to patients.
+Rather, because health care workers move frequently between patients, it is essential that they protect themselves from potential sources of infection so that they do not transmit those infections to another patient (and so that they themselves do not become ill.)
 As such, personal protective equipment (PPE) is another one of the essential healthcare hygiene best practices.